aimagelab/mammoth/docs/datasets/index.rst

 .. important::

-    In order to be able to evaluate on future tasks, the method must extend the :ref:`FutureModel <module-models.future_model>` class.
+    In order to be able to evaluate on future tasks, the method must extend the :ref:`FutureModel <module-models.utils.future_model>` class.
 Notably, this function includes the ``future_forward`` method, which performs inference on all classes, and the ``change_transform`` method, which allows to change the transform to be applied to the data during inference.

 Default arguments and command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~